ligato/docs/docs/plugins/vpp-plugins.md

 ### VRRP

 The L3 plugin supports the [virtual router redundancy protocol](https://tools.ietf.org/html/rfc5798) (VRRP).
-This protocol enables hosts on a LAN access to one of several gateway routers on the same LAN.
+This protocol enables hosts on a LAN to use one of several gateway routers on the same LAN.

 You configure a group of VRRP routers as a single virtual router supporting a single gateway address.
 If the primary router in the group fails, a secondary router with the same gateway address takes over.

 **References:**